NewbranLTD/gulp-server-io/README.md

 # gulp-server-io [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]

-> Create a static server, livereload and a socket.io debugger for your SPA development with gulp
+> Create a static server, live reload and a socket.io debugger for your SPA development with gulp
+> Plus a standalone server with Express / json-server and http proxy for rapid deployment

 ## Introduction